Developing Student Metacognition

 Metacognitive abilities are essential to successful learning.
 When we learn new information, we must first process it mentally.
 We then need to evaluate its meaning and relevance to ourselves.
 If we don't know where to begin with a subject, we should ask ourselves, "what am I good at?
 What am I bad at?
 Where would I benefit from additional study?"
 By doing these types of evaluations, we will make sure that we spend enough time studying topics that interest us most.

 Self-regulated learning, or self-directed learning, refers to an individual's capacity for independent thought and action.
 Self-regulation involves monitoring, evaluating, controlling, and reflecting upon one's thoughts and behaviour.
 SRL requires both knowledge about how to regulate one's own cognition and motivation to do so.
 This type of regulation can occur during formal instruction or informal activities such as reading, writing, listening, speaking, playing sports, etc. How does self-regulation impact student achievement?
-Self-regulated learning, or self-directed learning, refers to an individual's capacity for independent thought and action.
+Self-regulated learning, or self-directed learning, denotes an individual's ability for independence thought and action.
 The research is clear; when students have opportunities to develop practical self-regulatory skills, they demonstrate higher performance levels across all domains.

 Study strategies, which include planning, organisation, goal setting, note-taking, rehearsal, testing and reviewing, could be regarded as metacognitive thinking.
 This type of metacognitive thinking helps learners become more aware of their strengths and weaknesses and has a general positive impact on student outcomes.
 This includes planning, organising materials, setting goals, taking notes, reviewing concepts, and reflecting on what was covered.
 How Does Metacognition Affect Student Achievement?
 Metacognition, or thinking about your thinking, is vital for academic success.
 It helps you understand yourself and improve your ability to think critically.
 Many students can do well in memory tasks but struggle when looking at the broader meaning of this knowledge.
 A metacognitive approach might enable children to engage in deep learning where meaning has to be generated.